2019 Idaho Innovation Awards Program Winners

 Nominations were evaluated by a selection committee comprised of leaders from Idaho’s business, technology and academic communities; their votes were tallied by accountants from Deloitte.
 In addition to announcing the winners, Stoel Rives’ partner and awards program chair Brian Larsen and Stoel Rives’ associate Nick Taylor honored the following finalists:

 Commercialized Innovation of the Year

 Consumer Product of the Year

 Innovator of the Year

 Held annually since 2010, the Idaho Technology Council Hall of Fame recognizes innovative leaders who have made a significant contribution to the state’s technology community.
-Joe Albertson, founder of Albertsons Inc., and Bob Miller, former CEO and Chairman of the Board of Albertsons Companies, were this year’s inductees.
-The event also featured Steve Young, former 49ers Hall of Fame quarterback and managing partner and co-founder of Huntsman Gay Global Capital, as the keynote speaker.
+Idaho National Laboratory and the J.R.
+Simplot Company were this year’s inductees.
+The event also featured keynote speaker Intuit Chairman of the Board Brad Smith.

 About the Innovation Awards: Stoel Rives has celebrated innovative companies and their accomplishments since hosting the first Innovation Awards in Salt Lake City in 2002.
 Each consecutive year, the law firm has honored groundbreaking advancements from emerging to established businesses.
 In its commitment to foster the innovation ecosystem across its footprint, Stoel Rives has since expanded its Innovation Awards program to Boise, Idaho (2006) and Sacramento, California (2016).
 In 2017, the firm partnered with the Puget Sound Business Journal as a presenting sponsor of the publication’s inaugural innovation awards program in Seattle, Washington.
 For more information visit www.stoel.com/innovation.